ryayoung/vim-annotate-me/README.md

 # vim-comments-and-headers

 ### This plugin does the following:
-1. It lets you **toggle** comment/uncomment one or multiple lines at a time with a shortcut of your choice.
+1. Lets you **toggle** comment/uncomment one or multiple lines at a time.
 It recognizes your filetype and will comment/uncomment according to that syntax.
-This is especially useful in languages such as HTML, where comments must be closed at the end of the line (Ex: ```<!-- some html stuff -->```).
+This is especially useful in languages such as HTML, where commented code must be fully enclosed, AND the syntax is annoying to type by hand.
+(Ex: ```<!-- some html stuff -->```).
-2. It automatically creates headers (name & today's date) at the top of any new document you create, or any empty document that you open, and comments out that header using correct syntax based on your filetype.
-Additionally, you can map a shortcut to add a header to an existing file that doesn't already have one.
+2. Automatically creates headers (name & today's date) at the top of any new document you create, or any empty document that you open, and comments out that header using correct syntax based on your filetype.
+3. Lets you toggle the current file's header on/off with a single keypress, without disrupting your code, and without moving your cursor from its relative position.
-3. As soon as you write/save a file that HAS been modified, the header (if one exists) will be updated with the current date.
+4. As soon as you write/save a file that HAS been modified, the header (if one exists) will be updated with the current date.
+5. The header format is fully customizeable, including the format of the current date.
+If you change the date format in your vimrc, the old dates in your previous files will automatically update with the new format once you save/write to them again.

 ## INSTALLATION
 1. If using Plug as your plugin manager, paste into the plugin section of your ```vimrc```: